yell0wsuit/Apple-Fonts-Documentation/README.md

-# Apple-Fonts
+# Apple fonts documentation
-Documentation about Apple fonts.
+This repo documents Apple fonts found in Apple's official websites and its platform.